rl1987/trickster.dev/tricksterblog/content/post/understanding-javascript-packers.md

 1. Transforming the original code into a new (e.g. compressed, encoded, encrypted) form.
 This will be hardcoded into output code.
-2. Introducing a small amount of code that will unpack and execute the original code.
+2. Introducing a small amount of helper code that will unpack and execute the original code.

 `eval(unescape())` is the minimum viable JS packing technique.
 Original code is converted into URL-encoded form, then put as an argument to `eval(unescape())`